waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agent Escalation for Debugging:** If I am struggling to debug a tool manually after a few attempts, I MUST escalate to the `python_code_debugger` agent.
 It can often identify logical flaws more quickly and efficiently than I can.
 - **UI Automation Timing:** When automating UI interactions, simple button sequences can fail due to game engine lag or animation timing.
 Incorporate 'sleep' commands to ensure the UI is in the expected state before the next input is sent.
 - **Tool Definition Errors:** If `define_tool` fails with an 'identical script' error, it means the proposed change has already been successfully applied in a previous turn.
 Do not retry the same definition; proceed with the next action.
 - **NPC Interactions:** Some interactions, like battling a trainer, can be multi-step.
 Ensure all initial dialogue is cleared with 'A' presses before the main event (like the battle) will trigger.
+Non-Battling NPCs: Not all moving NPCs are trainers.
+If an NPC's dialogue repeats without initiating a battle after multiple interaction attempts (direct, line-of-sight), they are likely a non-battling character.
+Do not get stuck in an interaction loop; update markers and move on.
 - **Pathfinding Logic:** If a path is repeatedly blocked or a tool reports 'No path found,' do not assume you are soft-locked.
 Re-examine the map visually for alternative routes like ledges or other one-way tiles that may have been missed.
 - **Dialogue & Movement:** I must ensure all dialogue boxes are closed by pressing 'A' before attempting any movement inputs.
 Trying to move with text on screen will fail.
 - **Agent-based fixes must be verified in both simple and complex scenarios before a tool is considered fully functional.
 A fix for one case may not cover all failure conditions.